Liquefied natural gas

 The gas stream is typically separated into the liquefied petroleum fractions (butane and propane), which can be stored in liquid form at relatively low pressure, and the lighter ethane and methane fractions.
 These lighter fractions of methane and ethane are then liquefied to make up the bulk of LNG that is shipped.

 Natural gas was considered during the 20th century to be economically unimportant wherever gas-producing oil or gas fields were distant from gas pipelines or located in offshore locations where pipelines were not viable.
-In the past this usually meant that natural gas produced was typically flared, especially since unlike oil, no viable method for natural gas storage or transport existed other than compressed gas pipelines to end users of the same gas.
+In the past, this usually meant that natural gas produced was typically flared, especially since unlike oil, no viable method for natural gas storage or transport existed other than compressed gas pipelines to end users of the same gas.
 This meant that natural gas markets were historically entirely local, and any production had to be consumed within the local or regional network.

-Developments of production processes, cryogenic storage, and transportation effectively created the tools required to commercialize natural gas into a global market which now competes with other fuels.
+Developments of production processes, cryogenic storage, and transportation created the tools required to commercialize natural gas into a global market which now competes with other fuels.
 Furthermore, the development of LNG storage also introduced a reliability in networks which was previously thought impossible.
 Given that storage of other fuels is relatively easily secured using simple tanks, a supply for several months could be kept in storage.
 With the advent of large-scale cryogenic storage, it became possible to create long term gas storage reserves.
 These reserves of liquefied gas could be deployed at a moment's notice through regasification processes, and today are the main means for networks to handle local peak shaving requirements.